 Recommendations from the Data Quality Working Group

-These documents (ESDS-RFC-033 and ESDS-RFC-034) provide a set of recommendations regarding data quality for producers and distributors of Earth science data.
+These documents (ESDS RFCs 033, 034 and 039) provide a set of recommendations regarding data quality for producers and distributors of Earth science data.
 The focus of these documents is on collecting and conveying data quality information to end users rather than providing a precise definition of data quality.
-The recommendations highlight issues regarding capturing, describing and conveying information about the quality of datasets held at the Earth Observing System Data and Information System (EOSDIS) Distributed Active Archive Centers (DAACs).
+The recommendations highlight issues regarding capturing, describing and conveying information about the quality of datasets held at NASA's Earth Observing System Data and Information System (EOSDIS) Distributed Active Archive Centers (DAACs).

-While these documents are targeted for NASA Earth science data, other organizations may also benefit from the methodology described here and the resulting recommendations for improvement.
+While these documents targeted NASA Earth science data, other organizations may also benefit from the methodology described here and the resulting recommendations for improvement.

 Data quality is a big challenge to tackle.
 Though recommendations made by the DQWG cover a wide range of topics and aspects, they still lack concrete example implementation solutions for different types of applications with specific types of Earth science data, e.g. airborne and in-situ observations.
 There is also a lack of concrete implementation guidance on leveraging the ISO 19115 and 19157 standards for specific types of Earth science data.